alexdevero/alex-devero-blog/__drafts__/draft--event-loop.md

 The call stack is a mechanism JavaScript uses to keep track of functions that needs to be executed.
 Web APIs are APIs built into your web browser.
 These APIs allow you to use features you could not otherwise.
 Some example are fetch API, geolocation API, WebGL API, Web Workers API and so on.

 These APIs are not part of the JavaScript language itself.
 They are interfaces built on top of the core JavaScript language.
-This is also why they are available in all JavaScript environments.
-Another thing web APIs also handle are [async functions] and also `setTimeout` methods.
-Now, about the message queue and event loop.
+This is also why they are not available in all JavaScript environments.
+Another thing web APIs also handle are async methods such as the `setTimeout` and also event.
+Now, about message queue and event loop.

 ## Message queue